mathaywarduk/.com/_posts/2014-01-17-modular-css-with-sass-and-bem.markdown

 While there are already many frontend frameworks available for free, it&rsquo;s often preferable to write the code yourself.
 In this tutorial, we will explore how to use the [Sass](http://www.sass-lang.com) CSS preprocessor and the [BEM](http://bem.info/) methodology to write a ‘living framework&rsquo; that can be adapted to suit any development project.

-Sass enables us to write CSS in small, easy-to- navigate modules, meaning we can start with base styles and bolt on any components we might need for the system we&rsquo;re currently building.
+> Sass enables us to write CSS in small, easy-to-navigate modules.

+Meaning we can start with base styles and bolt on any components we might need for the system we&rsquo;re currently building.

 We can also make our code easier to understand using well-constructed comments and clear naming conventions for our classes and variables.
 The BEM methodology gives us this clarity.
 BEM stands for Block-Element-Modifier and is designed to help modularise frontend development by breaking everything into blocks containing elements, then using modifiers to tweak them.